jhoonstarrNLT/otmcountyflows/README.md

 'si01': 'Number of jobs in Goods Producing industry sectors' 'si02': 'Number of jobs in Trade, Transportation, and Utilities industry sectors' 'si03': 'Number of jobs in All Other Services industry sectors'

+## What are the NaN values seen in the output file?
+Because this example limited the results of the OnTheMap output to the top 50 results there are some occasions where a county will fall outside this threshold.
+In these cases, a 'NaN' value appears in the output table.
+If the source OnTheMap data was set to return 'All' result then these values could be set to 0 as there are no workers who live in county A and work in county B.